Implied and historical volatility in options trading

 Typical strategies that want IV to go down are:

 - Short straddles and strangles (can profit from implied and/or stock volatility decrease)

 - Ratio spreads (call or put) – involves selling more stock options than buying where profit from short options can outpace loss on the long one

 Conclusions on the effect of implied volatility

 Implied volatility is the important element of the successful options trading.
-You should understand ramifications of IV namely the Option Greek vega and the implication for underlying price variance.
+To choose best options to buy right now you should understand ramifications of IV namely the Option Greek vega and the implication for underlying price variance.
 It’s important to be familiar with implied volatility behavior and examine the factors which can affect it.
-When establishing a position it’s necessary to know the current IV level compared to past historical levels and calculate consequences of favorable and unfavorable changes in IV.
+For choosing, for example, best call options to buy today when establishing a position it’s necessary to know the current IV level compared to past historical levels and calculate consequences of favorable and unfavorable changes in IV.
 You should also be aware of possible unexpected IV changes.